 For every race you enter, you will receive a running bib with your number on it and for every race you complete you will usually earn a medal.
 Before long, you’ve got medals hanging from doorknobs (classy) and you’re looking for your checkbook in the junk drawer, but all you can find is – yep, you guessed it – a handful of running bibs.

 The accomplishment of finishing a race is AWESOME!
 Not having any place besides the junk drawer to show off your running accomplishments – not so cool.

-So I decided to give Awesome Runner Husband a dedicated place to hang all of those awards in his office.
-My idea was that, over time, his trophy board would be completely filled with layer upon layer of his awards.
+So I decided to give Awesome Runner Husband a dedicated personalized trophy shelf to hang all of those awards in his office.
+My idea was that, over time, this DIY trophy shelf would be completely filled with layer upon layer of his awards.
 Evidence that he conquered another section of road.
 Memories of a relay race ran with friends.
 Reminders of how much he has worked for and how far he has come in taking control of his health.
 Motivation to keep putting one foot in front of the other.

 When we remodeled the basement in our Oregon home, we streamlined the way the water pipes worked and in the process, removed some old doors.
 One of those old doors became the inspiration for my husband’s trophy board.

 The doors were solid wood and even better, the door knobs were dummy knobs (non-turning).
 On a door with a functioning door hardware, there is a circle drilled through the door to hold both sides of the knob or handle.
 On a door with dummy hardware, the knob is just screwed into the door’s frame.
 To not have to deal with that big circle was a happy surprise!

 Uh, did I mention the doors were in really gross shape?
 Not sure what’s been dripping down this door.
 Ewwww.

 All I had to do was fill in those screw holes with wood putty, sand the door and paint the frame of the door a glossy black.
 I didn’t worry about painting the inset portion of the door because I was going to cover that with cork board.